chenwuwq/DHCN/README.md

 python train.py
 ```

-We provide the download links for the projections and patches of the WPC dataset, which can be accessed here ([Onedrive]()).
+We provide the download links for the projections and patches of the WPC dataset, which can be accessed here ([BaiduYunpan](https://pan.baidu.com/s/1ye6sEno6Zq9mAhqnBeg-GA?pwd=df6f)).
 The file structure is like:
 ```
 WPC